Looks Unfamiliar: Juliet Brando – An Adorable Serial Killer

 Further Reading

-Ghosts, Monsters And Legends (And Tennis Prodigies) is a look at Children’s BBC’s spooky sci-fi serials of the seventies and eighties; you can find it here.
-There’s also a look at some one-off spooky Children’s BBC dramas in A Ghost Story For Christmas (For Children) here.
+Can’t Beat The Real Thing is a taste test challenge through the history of forgotten off-brand colas; you can find it here.
+Ghosts, Monsters And Legends (And Tennis Prodigies) takes a look at Children’s BBC’s spooky sci-fi serials of the seventies and eighties; you can find it here; there’s also a look at a handful of one-off spooky Children’s BBC dramas in A Ghost Story For Christmas (For Children) here, and a look at a Smallfilms production with a significantly happier ending – the Bagpuss episode The Frog Princess – in And You And I Would Call Them Dragonflies here.

-Looks Unfamiliar - a podcast in which writer and occasional broadcaster Tim Worthington talks to a guest about some of the things that they remember that nobody else ever seems to.
+Looks Unfamiliar - a podcast in which writer and occasional broadcaster Tim Worthington chats to a guest about some of the things that they remember that nobody else ever seems to.

 Looks Unfamiliar is hosted by Podnose.
 You can help Podnose to continue providing quality podcasts for free by donating to their GoFundMe here.